How to Secure Home Windows

 Understanding Window Styles

-There are several different types of windows you will find in a typical home, each has its own concerns when it comes to securing them.
+There are several different types of windows you will find in a typical home, each has special considerations when it comes to securing them.
 We will refer to these styles throughout this article on window security.
 Briefly, you have:

 Window Type Determines Which Security Product to Use